Friday, January 23, 2026

 Every country and nation has some traditions and practices that are dear to them.
 Such traditions have been practised for years and have been part of several generations.
 Hence, when tourists visit the country, they are also welcome to become a part of these traditions to know the customs, culture and locals better.
 The Marrakech Marathon is one such thing for people who wish to become a part of a good cause.

 Some people also dream of joining a Marathon in as many countries as possible; therefore, the Marrakech Marathon rises on the list as well.
 Either way, the Marrakech marathon is one of the most popular marathons in the world.
-It holds a spectacular amount of importance in the Moroccan culture and has a prestigious history to it, too.
+It holds a spectacular amount of importance in Moroccan culture and has a prestigious history to it, too.

 Marrakech International de Marathon – the History Behind it